OlivierLD/raspberry-coffee/Bluetooth/README.md

   if (state == '0') {
     digitalWrite(ledPin, LOW); // Turn LED OFF
-    Serial.println("LED: OFF"); // Send back, to the phone, the String "LED: ON" state = 0;
+    Serial.println("LED: OFF"); // Send back to the client, the String "LED: ON" state = 0;
   } else if (state == '1') {
     digitalWrite(ledPin, HIGH);